adamramdaniyunus/autodeploy-tools/README.md

 ## Overview

-AutoDeploy CLI adalah tool command-line untuk automatic deployment yang membuat proses deploy aplikasi menjadi sangat mudah.
-Developer hanya perlu setup sekali, dan selanjutnya deploy bisa dilakukan dengan simple command atau bahkan otomatis saat git push.
+AutoDeploy CLI is a command-line tool for automatic deployment that makes the application deployment process incredibly easy.
+Developers only need to set it up once, and then deployments can be done with a simple command or even automatically on git push.

 ### Key Features

-- **No SSH Required** - Semua dilakukan otomatis dari CLI
+- **No SSH Required** - Everything is done automatically from the CLI
-- **No Git PAT Setup** - Menggunakan git repository langsung
+- **No Git PAT Setup** - Uses git repository directly
-- **No Manual Installation** - Setup otomatis di server
+- **No Manual Installation** - Automatic server setup
-- **Simple Deployment** - Deploy dengan satu command atau git push
+- **Simple Deployment** - Deploy with one command or git push
-- **Easy Domain & SSL** - Otomatis setup Nginx dan Let's Encrypt
+- **Easy Domain & SSL** - Automatic Nginx and Let's Encrypt setup
-- **Server Monitoring** - Command status untuk cek server
+- **Server Monitoring** - Status command to check server
-- **Easy Rollback** - Kembali ke versi sebelumnya dengan mudah
+- **Easy Rollback** - Return to previous version easily

 ### Supported Applications

-- **Node.js** - Express, Next.js, NestJS, Koa, dll
+- **Node.js** - Express, Next.js, NestJS, Koa, etc.
-- **PHP** - Laravel, CodeIgniter, WordPress, Symfony, dll
+- **PHP** - Laravel, CodeIgniter, WordPress, Symfony, etc.
 - **Laravel + React** - Full-stack monorepo with React frontend (Vite/Webpack)
 - **Static** - HTML/CSS/JS, React (build), Vue (build), Angular (build)
 - **Python** - Flask, Django, FastAPI